-Hop Clover grows in part shade and sun along roadsides and trails, an in pastures, successional fields, waste places, and disturbed areas in many locations in the Adirondack Mountains.
+Hop Clover grows in part shade and sun along roadsides and wider forest trails.
+You can also find it in successional fields (such as those at John Brown Farm), and in pastures, waste places, and disturbed areas in many locations in the Adirondack Mountains.

 Michael Kudish.
 Adirondack Upland Flora: An Ecological Perspective (The Chauncy Press, 1992), p.
 160.

 New York Flora Association.
 New York Flora Atlas.
 Large Hop Clover.
 Trifolium aureum Pollich.
 Retrieved 14 April 2017.

 United States Department of Agriculture.
 The Plants Database.
 Golden Clover.
 Trifolium aureum Pollich.
 Retrieved 14 April 2017.

 NatureServe Explorer.
 Online Encyclopedia of Life.
 Trifolium aureum – Pollich.
 Retrieved 14 April 2017.